 We provide strong encryption of all data in transit and at rest.
 Encryption in transit is achieved via the industry-standard TLS (Transport Layer Security) protocol supporting only the strongest encryption algorithms, including AES (Advanced Encryption Standard) with up to 256-bit key lengths.
-Encryption at rest is achieved by leveraging AWS EBS storage encryption, which also relies on the AES encryption algorithm with strong 256-bit keys.
+Encryption at rest is achieved by leveraging AWS storage encryption, using AWS KMS to create and store the 256-bit AES encryption keys.

-By using TLS, an encrypted communication channel between the end-user web browser and the HighBond service is established, ensuring the confidentiality and integrity of all data transmissions from end-to-end.
+By using TLS version 1.2, an encrypted communication channel between the end-user web browser and the HighBond service is established, ensuring the confidentiality and integrity of all data transmissions from end-to-end.